Tanzyingsz/DDM-Dissertation/Online survey round1.md

 - memes that pops out after user making choice are a bit scary

 **REMARK:**
-The usage of memes is questionable.
+The usage of memes is worth discussion.

 ---